Where We Will Be in Ten Years . . . Starts with ME! (Matthew 25:14-30)

 The one-talent man said he knew his master to be a hard man; therefore, he was afraid.
 What was going to happen if he lost his master’s money?
 He hid the money in the ground.
 What good could the money conceivably do in the ground?

 The master referred to his servant as “wicked” and “slothful.”
 He was wicked-He didn’t do what the master has asked.
 He was slothful-He did nothing.
 I really think the master wouldn’t have been too angry if his servant had invested in some stock and lost everything.
 Sure, he would have lost money, but at least he would have done something!

 The servant could have at least invested the talent, so that the master would have received what he had with interest.
 Even what this man had was taken away from him, and it was given to the man with ten talents.
 The wicked and slothful servant was cast into outer darkness.

 Where we will be in ten years . . .
 Starts with ME!Think about that one-talent man-It could have started with him.
 He had every opportunity to invest . . . to use . . . to prosper.
 Yet, he squandered that opportunity.

 Let’s ask again: Where do we want the church to be in ten years?
 Increase in membership?
 Increase in faith?
 Increase in leadership?
 Increase in love/fellowship/unity?
 Increase in benevolence?

 What are you going to do, even if you happen to be a “one-talent man,” to move the church toward that goal?

 What will you do to help increase the membership of this congregation?

 Many other things you might could do.
-Be willing to pick people up for worship/Bible study.
-Give a tract/pamphlet to someone.
-Invite James or one of the elders to study with someone.
+Be willing to pick people up for worship or Bible study.
+Give a tract or pamphlet to someone.
+Invite one of the elders or me to study with someone.
 Greet guests to the assembly.

 What will you do to help increase the faith of this congregation?